linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 .
 🫥😘🫥🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🫥🥹😊🫥😊🫥😊☺️😊🫥😊☺️😊☺️😊☺️😊☺️😊☺️☺️😊☺️😊☺️😊☺️😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥🫥😊😊🫥😊🫥🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊
 .
-:Here’s the updated version of your script, now including the steps for setting up a **TwiML Bin URL** in **Twilio Studio** to handle the voice OTP functionality.

-### Updated Comprehensive Guide: Implementing Multi-Option 2FA for SSH with Duo Security and Twilio
+.### Updated Comprehensive Guide: Implementing Multi-Option 2FA for SSH with Duo Security and Twilio

-This updated guide includes handling OTP verification via SMS and Voice Call, with the Twilio API used to send the OTPs.
-Additionally, a TwiML Bin URL is used to trigger the voice OTP call via Twilio Studio.
+This guide includes handling OTP verification via SMS and Voice Call using the Twilio API without requiring a **TwiML Bin URL** for the voice OTP functionality.

 ---